alonitac/DevOpsBootcampUPES/slides/whatisdevops.md

 <img src="media/agile3.png" width="80%">

 - Small pieces of code are frequently deployed to production systems
-- Operations team should release a new product version every week (even multiple times a day)
+- Operations team release a new product version every week, day, **hour**!
 - Challenges in coordinating and integrating deployments

 [comment]: # (!!! data-auto-animate)